-Montse Escutia, director of BioCultura, argues that small producers must be the backbone of the economic fabric in the face of a geopolitical context that drives up food and fuel prices.
+Montse Escutia, director of BioCultura, argues that small producers should be the backbone of the economic fabric in the face of a geopolitical context that drives up food and fuel prices.
 The fair for organic production and conscious consumption kicks off in Barcelona, at La Farga de L'Hospitalet, with around 250 exhibitors of organic food, natural cosmetics, and sustainable fashion.

 Technology at the service of local agriculture and traceability 🌱